 Perhaps one of the most common examples being the video rental company Blockbuster.
 They successfully made the transition from VHS to DVD but failed to recognise how popular streaming services would be.
 The result: they got left behind and have long since been out of the race.
-In fact, Blockbuster was offered the chance to buy Netflix in 2000 for a snip at $50 million, considering the $157 billion it is worth at the time of writing.
+In fact, Blockbuster was offered the chance to buy Netflix in 2000 for a snip at $50 million, considering their $187 billion net worth at the time of writing.
 The reason?
 It was seen as a “very small niche business.”

 Some have taken notice and learned from the mistakes of others.
 Kodak emerged from bankruptcy in 2013 to look at new technological ideas to survive and Sega, once a dominating gaming and software force to be reckoned with, have admitted that they made the wrong decisions for 20 years.